lu-sd/personal_blog/src/content/posts/12-serializingNdeserializing.md

 }
 ```

-if you don't want to use pass down a state,you can write this way:
+if you don't want to pass down a state,you can write this way:

 ```js
 function serialize(root) {